When it comes to visiting the nursery for the first time, what do you look for?

 Notice the atmosphere and listen to the staff around.
 Do the staff seem happy and caring, and are they paying attention to the needs of the babies and children around them?

-7# Will your baby’s development needs are cared for?
+#7 Will your baby’s development needs be cared for?

-Look around for signs of baby equipment such as play mats and baby appropriate toys and activities.
-Will your baby be offered the stimulation he or she needs to develop?
+Look around for signs of baby equipment such as play mats and baby-appropriate toys and activities.
+Will your baby be offered the stimulation they need to develop?
 Is there sensory equipment available?
-Do baby’s look happy and engaged?
+Do babies look happy and engaged?
 Does the nursery have a communication system for keeping parents informed?

 Your baby will come into contact with a lot of equipment and it’s important that this equipment is maintained in good order and regularly cleaned.
 Does the nursery have a regular cleaning and inspection routine?